Arquetipo28/nodejs-api/README.md

 | PUT   | api/v1/resource/:id | respond with message including id |
 | DELETE   | api/v1/resource/:id | respond with message including id |

-## Add new resource to the current version
+## Add new Resource to the current version

 First will be necessary to create the routes adding a new file inside `src/config/routes/api/v1` using the name of the resource you want to create